Azurehappen/Virtual-Network-DGNSS-Project/README.md

 ```
 ./server (IP) (Port)
 ```
-If you would like to connect it to external network.
-You may use 'ifconfig' to find your internal IP address. in your router 'port forwarding' setup, forward your internal IP address&port to external port.
+If you would like to connect it to the external network.
+You may use 'ifconfig' to find your internal IP address. in your router 'port forwarding' setup, forward your internal IP address&port to the external port.

 3. Install BKG Ntrip Client
 Download the BKG software version at 'https://igs.bkg.bund.de/root_ftp/NTRIP/software/'.